Healdsburg Personal Injury Attorney

 While not all California personal injury claims have limitations on the amount of recovery available, there are some caps that you should be aware of.
 A “cap” is a statutory maximum that can be awarded in specific types of cases.

 Medical Malpractice – California does not have a cap on compensatory damages.
 These are actual economic damages such as hospital bills, medical bills, and other costs associated with your injury.
 However, California does have a $250,000 maximum on non-economic damages such as pain and suffering.

 Uninsured Drivers – In 1996, California passed the “Personal Responsibilities Act” that limits non-economic awards in cases involving an uninsured driver.
 The Act established that:

 - non-economic damages cannot be recovered by an uninsured driver;

 - non-economic damages cannot be recovered by the owner of an uninsured car unless the accident was caused by a drunk driver; and

 - non-economic damages cannot be recovered by a driver convicted of driving under the influence.

 Committing a Crime – If you are injured while committing a crime, you likely will not be able to receive any compensation.
 You may recover medical costs under a premises liability lawsuit if the courts find the business or homeowner negligent in some way, but you will not be able to recover any non-economic damages like pain and suffering.

 Don’t allow procrastination to rob you of the money you need to heal.
-Michael Henderson has the experience to help you put your life back together.
+Our Healdsburg personal injury lawyer Michael Henderson at Henderson Law has the experience to help you put your life back together.
 So call us or contact us online to set up your free, no-obligation consultation today.